What is First Home Saving Account (FHSA) for Newcomers?

 Table of Contents

-The FHSA is a special savings plan for people looking to buy their first home.
-You can save up to $40,000 (that's $8,000 each year) without paying taxes on it.
+The FHSA is a special savings plan for people looking to buy their first home in Canada.
+You can save up to CAD 40,000 (that's CAD 8,000 each year) without paying taxes on it.
 Just like with an RRSP, the money you put into your FHSA can be taken off your income when you do your taxes.

-Here's the cool part: when you're ready to buy or build your first home, you can take the money out without paying taxes.
+The best part is - when you are ready to buy or build your first home, you can take the money out without paying taxes.
 If you don't use all the money, no worries!
 You can move it to an RRSP or a Registered Retirement Income Fund without any extra taxes.

 *RRSP (Registered Retirement Saving Plan)